paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 The audit assesses whether TGA can demonstrate through documentation that promised enhanced monitoring was systematically implemented.
 Documentation is how regulatory compliance is verified—it's not optional or separate from the substantive work.

-The absence of implementation records, combined with official confirmation that monitoring was "never systematically tracked," means the verification framework for provisional approval conditions has failed.
+The absence of implementation records, combined with official confirmation that monitoring was never systematically tracked, means the verification framework for provisional approval conditions has failed.
 If enhanced monitoring cannot be documented, it cannot be verified.
 If it cannot be verified, regulatory compliance cannot be proven.

 This is a fundamental governance and accountability failure, not merely poor record-keeping.